binpash/try/docs/try.1.md

 : Use the unionfs helper implementation defined in the *PATH* (e.g., mergerfs, unionfs-fuse) instead of the default.
 This option is recommended in case OverlayFS fails.

+-L *LOWER_DIRS*

+: Specify a colon-separated list of directories to be used as lower directories for the overlay, formatted as "dir1:dir2:...:dirn".

 ## Subcommands